hrzsea/1st-3J-Topolgy-Seminar/index.md

 ### Message Board
 `Oct.12： Please note the updates in the Accommodation section`
-`Oct.12： Please note the updates of seminar romm in the Program section`
+`Oct.18:  Please note the updates of seminar room in the Program section`

 ## <span id="Program">Program</span>